Retained Earnings Adjustment on Schedule M-2

 Tax-Exempt Interest Income on Form 1040 We recently received a call to the Bukers Hotline from a banker who was analyzing her borrowers 2020 Form 1040.
 She noted the whitepaper detail for Line 2a Tax-Exempt Interest listed a partnership that the borrower was a partner in as the source for the tax-exempt interest income.
 Is […]

-Are Self-Employment Earnings, Reported on Box 14 of the Partnership Schedule K-1, Cash Inflows?
+Form 1065 Schedule K-1 Box 14 Self-Employment Earnings: Are They Cash Flow?
 Many of our users have called the hotline asking if Box 14 (self-employment earnings) on the partnership Schedule K-1 should be included as cash flow to an individual.
-Since we receive this question often, we felt it was worth explaining in […]
+Since we receive this question often, we felt it was worth explaining in greater detail […]